 El Centro ChicanoA department within Student Affairs, El Centro Chicano (El Centro) serves as a resource center for all Latina/o and USC students.
 Founded in 1972, the center fosters a community of critically thinking, socially conscious Chicana/o and Latina/o leaders, providing personal, social and academic support through graduation and beyond.
 El Centro Chicano also provides social and cultural programming, student advocacy, assistance for Latina/o student groups, transitional/beyond USC programming and community outreach that fosters and promotes the academic and personal success of Latina/o students.
 In addition, they strive to educate the campus about Latina/o issues and the ethnic diversity represented within the community (i.e., Central and South America, Cuba, Dominican Republic, Mexico and Puerto Rico) by serving as a resource to the entire USC family.

-Programs and services offered include the Unity through Community: Black and Latino New Student Welcome, Latino Floors (special interest housing program), class reunions, CONEXIONES! mentor program, First Year Leadership Seminar, Latino Honor Society, La Posada, Latino Parent Association and the Chicano/Latino Graduation.
+Programs and services offered include the Unity Through Community: Black and Latino New Student Orientation, Latino Floors (special interest housing program), class reunions, Project ReMix: Exploring the Mixed Race Generation, Black and Latino Overnight Experience, First Year Leadership Seminar, Latino Honor Society, La Posada, Latino Parent Association and the Chicano/Latino Graduate Celebration.
 Programs and services consider gender, class, religion/spirituality, bi/monolingual, continuing generations, sexual orientation, disabilities and biracial/ethnic identities.

 El Centro Chicano is located on the third floor of the United University Church (UUC).
 For more information, contact (213) 740‑1480 or visit www.usc.edu/student-affairs/elcentro.

-APASS programs include leadership development, orientation, community resources and information, career and peer mentoring, cultural and educational programs, academic collaborations, and individual and collective advocacy.
+APASS programs include orientation, leadership development, service-learning and community immersion, career and peer mentoring, cross-cultural and educational programs, academic collaborations, and individual and collective advocacy.